Sample or Buy

 Southern Soul singer Charles Wilson, not to be confused with urban soul singer Charlie ("My name is Charlie") Wilson, is most responsible for the bewildering history surrounding the song.

-Charles Wilson was responsible for bringing the song to the public, and he has increasingly associated himself with the song over the years, but he neither wrote the original version of "Mississippi Boy" nor recorded it.
+Charles Wilson was responsible for bringing the song to the public, and he has increasingly associated himself with the song over the years, but he neither wrote the original version of "Mississippi Boy" nor originally recorded it.
 That distinction belongs to writer/producer Floyd Hamberlin, Jr.

 Thus, when fans currently visit YouTube to listen to "Mississippi Boy," they will find a maze of choices.